Build your retirement budget, plan for retirement income, and more tips to help when you’re retiring from work.

 - You may qualify for coverage through the Veterans Benefits Administration.

-No matter your employment status, you can leave HSA funds in your account and use that money for future eligible health care expenses.
-Keep in mind that once you sign up for Medicare, you can no longer contribute to an HSA.
+- No matter your employment status, you can leave HSA funds in your account and use that money for future eligible health care expenses.
+Once you sign up for Medicare, you can no longer contribute to an HSA.

-If you have a balance, what you don’t use, you lose, so shop for FSA-eligible items.
+- If you have a balance in your FSA, what you don’t use, you lose, so shop for FSA-eligible items.
 Submit claims for health care expenses (or dependent care) by your termination date so you’ll get reimbursed.
-(Your employer has a list and its own benefit rules and deadlines.)
+(Your employer has a list and its own benefit rules and deadlines for those expenses.)

-This is called consolidation, and it offers the advantage of simplification—all accounts in one place.
-While you can’t contribute to a 401(k) after you retire, if you have some earned income, you can continue adding funds to an IRA, which may also have more investment options to choose from.
+This is called consolidation, and it offers the advantage of simplification—all your accounts are in one place.
+While you can’t contribute to a 401(k) after you retire, if you have any earned income, you can continue adding funds to an IRA, which may also have more investment options to choose from.
 Learn how to start a rollover IRA.

 Keep your money where it is.

-If you retire or lose your job when you’re age 55 or older and maintain your 401(k) with your former company, you can take penalty-free withdrawals between ages 55 and 59 1/2.
-(This only applies to the 401(k) from the employer you just left and taxes still apply to the withdrawal amounts.)
+If you retire or lose your job when you’re age 55 or older* and maintain the balance of your 401(k) with your former company, you may be able to take penalty-free withdrawals between ages 55 and 59½.
+(This would only be for the 401(k) from the employer you just left and taxes still apply to the withdrawal amounts.)
 This is known as the IRS Rule of 55.
-Your company will have rules for payouts, such as limiting withdrawals to quarterly or annually.
+Your company will have rules for payouts, such as limiting withdrawals to being quarterly or annually.
 Ask your HR contact or consult with a financial professional to learn more about this.

 Withdrawing all the money is also an option, but likely not your best one.
 Depending on your age and the type of the retirement plan you have, if you take out all funds, you could have immediate tax consequences and penalties.
 And, the savings lose the opportunity for growth, too.

-- If you have a Principal retirement account from your employer, log in to principal.com to learn about rollover options.
+If you have a Principal retirement account from your employer, log in to principal.com to learn about rollover options.
 Don’t have an employer-sponsored retirement account?
 We can help you set up your own retirement savings with an IRA or Roth IRA account.